Shaher-11/private-events/README.md

 # Private Events (Understanding Associations in Rails)

-#### In this project, we built a site similar to Eventbrite, allowing users to create events and manage user signups.
+#### In this project, we built a site similar to Eventbrite, allowing users to create events and manage user signup.
 User can create and attend many events, and events can be attended by many users.

 #### The objective of this project was to demonstrate a keen understanding of Rails' modeling principles, applying different relationships, such as many-to-many, while also being conscious about utilization of foreign keys and class names.
 We also utilized Rails authentication, along with several cool gems, like Devise, better_errors, Hirb, etc.